Former Brompton Gasworks

 • Provide sufficient information to enable the auditor to prepare a site contamination audit report.

 In August 2023, the auditor prepared interim audit advice which endorsed the remediation proposed in a site remediation plan.
 Following the EPA’s acceptance of the interim audit advice, remediation commenced at the site.
-Site remediation is being undertaken by MAB’s remediation contractor, Enviropacific.
+Site remediation was undertaken by MAB’s remediation contractor, Enviropacific.

 The on-site remediation works were completed in April 2025, but MAB and its contractors must finalise the associated remediation validation report.
 This will be reviewed by the independent auditor and incorporated into the final site contamination audit report.